RwandaReads/RwandaReads.github.io/proverbs.md

 Zimungira ukubiri aliko zigahuriza imbere
 : Beetles chew from either side, but always end up together inside.
 There is no point acting alone, when the aim is identical for all.

+Zirungwe, zibe isogo.
+:No matter how it is seasoned or embellished, it will still be grass.

+Zirara zishya, bwacya zikazima.
+: There is trouble and fighting in homes at night, but peace in the morning.

+Worosoye uwabyukaga.
+: You are prompting a willing performer.

+Witaba kare, ugatumwa kure.
+: You report early, and they will send you far.

+Wirukana umugabo kera, ukamumara ubwoba.
+: You chase a man too long and too often, and you make him brave.

+Wiringira ijosi rikakubyarira umwingo.
+: You trust your neck, but it is the one that brings you cancer.

+Wiga ingendo yundi ugatagataga.
+: If you imitate another person’s way of walking, you end up staggering.

+Winyereka inkongoro, nyereka uwayinyoye.
+: Don’t show me the milk container, show me who who drank the milk.

+Uwo mudaseka ntimuyage, ntukora ake.
+: The man you don’t laugh with, nor criticize others with, don’t touch anything of his.

+Uwo musangiye imfizi ntumuseka inkuku.
+: If we share a bull with someone, you cannot laugh at his cows.

+Uwo njya gusiga ndamurinda.
+: If I have to run faster than you, I have to wait for you.

+Uwo utuma aruta uwo utumira.
+: A friend is better than a guest.

+Uwububa abonwa n’uhagaze.
+: He who crawls is seen by one who is standing.

+Wambariza Imana ku ziko, ikagusiga ivu.
+: You pray god on the hearth, God will sprinkle the ashes over you.

+Wanga amahoro ukagura amaherere.
+: You refuse peace and you buy misfortunes.

+Uwitonze akama ishashi.
+: A patient person will eventually milk the calf.

+Uwiyishe ntaririrwa.
+: You don’t cry for someone who has killed himself.

+Uwikaniriye umugisha w’ undi annya ibuye.
+: He who longs for another person’s luck will get more problems.

+Uwiba ahetse aaba abwiriza uwo mu mugongo.
+: If you steal with a child on your back, you are teaching him.

+Uwibwira aterwa inkunga.
+: He who tells himself what to do, is helped.

+Uwigize igitebo, ayora ivu.
+: If you convert yourself into a basket, you will carry rubbish.

+Uwambaye ikirezi ntamenya ko cyera.
+: She who wears a necklace, does not know how white it is.

+Uwanze kuvugwa yaheze munda ya nyina.
+: He who does not want to be spoken about, was never born.

+Uturiye isoko siwe urivoma.
+The digger of the dwell is not the one who draws the water from it.